garfix/richard/tests/integration/schank/README.md

 ## Books

-Scripts Plans Goals and Understanding - Schank, Abelseon (1977) Dynamic memory - Schank (1982)
+Scripts Plans Goals and Understanding - Schank, Abelson (1977) Dynamic memory - Schank (1982)
-Planning and understanding: A computational approach to human reasoning - Wilensky (1983) Into the heart of the mind - Frank Rose,  (1984)
+Planning and understanding: A computational approach to human reasoning - Wilensky (1983) Into the heart of the mind - Frank Rose (1984)